Vlosyros/SharkByte/README.md

 </p>

 ### Step 2 - Finding Open Ports using Rustscan:
-To spice things up, Rustscan is utilized in conjkuction with the addresses obtained from the previous NMAP scan to scan for open ports, specifically services that could potentially be running on port 80 (e.g. WordPress Website).
+To spice things up, Rustscan is utilized in conjunction with the addresses obtained from the previous NMAP scan to scan for open ports, specifically services that could potentially be running on port 80 (e.g. WordPress Website).
 ```` bash
 rustscan --addresses 10.0.0.2,10.0.0.22,10.0.0.54,10.0.0.64,10.0.0.91,10.0.0.136,10.0.0.159,10.0.0.176,10.0.0.202,10.0.0.205 -- -A
 ````